-In short, our questions don't originate from any specific text books so it may be difficult to find.
+In short, our questions don't originate from any specific textbooks so it may be difficult to find supporting information in your textbook.

 Each question was also cross-referenced to the National Registry Practice Analysis when applicable.
 Questions also had cut-scores estimated based on the expert assessment of a committee of writers and some student performances.
 Cut scores were then formalized based on a sufficient number of student responses, which we selected as 100 for our purposes.
 We believe that a good distracter is one that actually distracts the student and not just the opinion of a group of “experts”.